kubernetes-retired/service-catalog/docs/walkthrough.md

 kubectl config set-context service-catalog --cluster=service-catalog
 ```

+Note: Your cloud provider may require firewall rules to allow your traffic get in.
+Please refer to the [Troubleshooting](#troubleshooting) section for details.

 ## Step 6 - Creating a Broker Resource

 Next, we'll register a broker server with the catalog by creating a new